Construction and On-site Performance of the LHAASO WFCTA Camera: The Telescope

-WFCTA will be composed of 18 telescopes~\cite{zhangshoushan2}, each consisting of a standard container carrying a segmented spherical mirror of about 5 m$^{2}$ with a SiPM-based camera installed at its focal plane.
-The light induced by extensive air showers is focused on the camera by the mirror.
+Each telescope of WFCTA consists of a segmented spherical mirror of about 5 m$^{2}$ with a SiPM-based camera installed at its focal plane.
+The light induced by EAS is focused on the camera by the mirror.
 The focal plane camera which has a field of view (FoV) of $16^{\circ}\times16^{\circ}$ is composed by an array of 32$\times$32 pixels, each with an angular size of $0.5^{\circ}\times0.5^{\circ}$, featuring a SiPM coupled to a square light funnel.
-The telescopes are movable, and can be operated in Cherenkov or fluorescence mode during different observation phases by changing the telescope configurations.
-Each phase can measure the primary particle energy over a range of two orders of magnitude.
-Up to now, eight telescopes have been deployed at the LHAASO site (E:$100^{\circ}03'$, N:$29^{\circ}18'$, 4410 m a.s.l.), which is located in Haizishan, Daocheng County, Sichuan Province, China.
+The telescopes are movable, and can be operated in Cherenkov or fluorescence mode during different observation phases by changing the locations and the directions of the telescopes.

+Up to now, all of the telescopes have been deployed at the LHAASO site (E:$100^{\circ}03'$, N:$29^{\circ}18'$, 4410 m a.s.l.), which is located in Haizishan, Daocheng County, Sichuan Province, China.
+The photo of six telescopes is shown in Fig.~\ref{fig:telescops}.